AnderUR/Employee-Scheduling-System/README.md

 #### People or Insitution
 - Ursula C. Schwerin Library at the City College of Technology of New York for providing the servers and helping shape the application through usage and recommendations.

+## License
+- This project is licensed under the MIT License - see the [LICENSE.md](/LICENSE.md) file for details